PBrunoCyber/CourseJavaScript/README.md

 # Course JavaScript

-This in a course of javascript including: JavaScript, ES6, ReactJS and NodeJS
+This is a course of javascript including: JavaScript, ES6, ReactJS and NodeJS

 #### But here I will teach you how to create an SSH to access your GitHub (security method)